-After initial measurement, held-to-maturity investments are measured at amortized cost using the EIR, less impairement.
+After initial measurement, held-to-maturity investments are measured at amortized cost using the EIR, less impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortization is included as "Interest income" in the consolidated statement of income.
 The losses arising from impairment are recognized in the consolidated statement of income.

-The Group's HTM investment refers to a quoted debt instrument.
+The Group's HTM investment refers to a quoted debt instrument as at December 31, 2017.